Common questions that you might have about sanitisers and the immune system

 What are sanitisers?

-Hand sanitisers are substances which help to remove or reduce bacteria, viruses and other pathogenic substances from the area desired.
-Mainly hands and arms.
+Hand sanitisers are substances which help to remove or reduce bacteria, viruses and other pathogenic substances from the desired area, mainly hands and arms.
 They are available in liquid, gel and foam form.
-One of the best ways to make your business grow in the the help of professional from a digital agency, and you can hgte this with help of the professional from.

 What is the immune system?

 Immune system is the organisation of many cells and molecules located in our bodies to fight off antigens such as infections, bacteria, fungi or chemicals.
 There are numerous cells in our bodies who fight different types of antigens.
 In order to develop immunity against a specific antigen, the body needs to get into contact with it so that next time, when the same virus or bacteria invades, our body has specific antibodies ready to fight against it effectively.

 To date, there is no evidence suggesting that hand sanitisers can directly alter the immune system, hence, you can use the hand sanitisers as often as needed.
 It is recommended to use hand sanitisers containing at least 60% of alcohol, as germs are unable to develop immunity to it.

 However, there is a way for hand sanitisers to reduce immunity and allow germs to enter the body.
 This would be due to a drying effect it has on the skin.
 To prevent this from happening, moisturise your skin regularly.